 Join in the push to “get good local food into local bodies,” as IDEAS editor Julia Steele said, and contribute to these ongoing efforts by making a tax deductible donation of local starches –ʻulu, kalo, ‘uala, palaʻai (squash) – supporting our most vulnerable community members during these challenging times.

-Through our partnership with The Hawai‘i Food Basket, you can now purchase 5 pound bags of steamed and frozen ‘ulu for $20 and we will provide them to families affected by the COVID-19 crisis on Hawai‘i Island.
 Your donation is charitable and you will receive a receipt of your tax-deductible contribution via email within 48 hours after check out on our online store.

 SNAP-accepting Retailers with Hawaiʻi ʻUlu Co-op Products: